dxos/dxos/docs/content/composer/README.md

 Composer gets its real-time collaboration and offline abilities through a peer-to-peer model.

-For example a running system might sync data like this, where nodes represent devices and edges represent syncing connections:
+For example a running system might sync data like this, where nodes represent devices:

 ![Alice and Bob device example](alice-and-bob-devices.svg)

-The syncing connections will re-adjust themselves as devices come on and offline.
-If Bob's desktop goes offline his smartphone will connect to either Alice's desktop or smartphone in order to stay up-to-date.
+Here [device](../guide/glossary.md#device) means a running DXOS instance.
+One device runs per browser profile, so users can have multiple devices running on a physical machine.

-The use of an [Agent](../guide/tooling/cli/agent.md) is optional.
-Agents provide availability if all other devices are offline, but aren't required otherwise.
+[Agents](../guide/tooling/cli/agent.md) are DXOS instances running without an attached user interface.
+A common use of agents is to run on a server and provide availability if all other devices are offline, but this is completely optional.

 ## Read More